Explainer

 Polish steel on the WSE: Stalprodukt as a niche specialty producer

 Stalprodukt is the purest exposure to specialty steel among Polish tickers.
-Three structural features of the model that explain its mWIG40 positioning:
+Three structural features of the model explain its mWIG40 positioning:

-Implication for the investment profile: niche leader, variable dividend, steel-price exposure
+What it means for the investment profile: niche leader, variable dividend, steel-price exposure

 What you'll find in the Stalprodukt profile

-Data: Polish KRS Court Register (KRS 0000055209); Stalprodukt S.A. - annual reports 2023–2025; PKD classification 24/07 (metals manufacturing, ore mining); company history - founded 1992 in Bochnia, S.A.
-2001, WSE IPO October 1997, ZGH Bolesław acquisition in the 2010s; editorial estimates for the position in the European grain-oriented electrical steel sector, as of 2026-05-02.
+Data: Polish National Court Register (KRS 0000055209); Stalprodukt S.A. annual reports 2023–2025; PKD classification 24/07 (metals manufacturing, ore mining); company history – founded in 1992 in Bochnia, joint-stock company since 2001, WSE debut in October 1997, ZGH Bolesław acquisition in the 2010s; editorial estimates of its position in the European grain-oriented electrical steel sector; financial statements filed with KRS, as of 2026-07-27.

 Related articles